-- with the contract and reject, or may reject the whole.
-11) Instalment deliveries (Sec 38): - Unless otherwise agreed, the buyer is not bound to accept delivery in instalments.
-The rights and liabilities in cases of delivery by instalments and payments thereon may be determined by contract. - Delivery to carrier[Sec 39(1)]: Subject to the terms of contract, the delivery of the goods to the carrier for transmission to the buyer, is prima facie deemed to be delivery to the buyer. - 13) Deterioration during transit (Section 40): Where goods are delivered at a distant place, the liability for that he refuses to accept them the buyer, though the seller agrees to deliver at his own risk.
-14) Buyer's right to examine the goods (Sec 41) Where goods are delivered to the buyer, who has not previously examined them, he is entitled to a reasonable opportunity of examining deterioration necessarily incidental to the course of transit will fall on
+11) Instalment deliveries (Sec 38): Unless otherwise agreed, the buyer is not bound to accept delivery in

+- instalments.
+The rights and liabilities in cases of delivery by instalments and payments thereon may be determined by contract.
+Delivery to carrier[Sec 39(1)]: - Subject to the terms of contract, the delivery of the goods to the carrier for transmission to the buyer, is prima facie deemed to be delivery to the buyer.
+13) Deterioration during transit (Section 40): - Where goods are delivered at a distant place, the liability for at the contract rate.

+the buyer, though the seller agrees to deliver at his own risk.
+14) Buyer's right to examine the goods (Sec 41) Where goods are delivered to the buyer, who has not previously examined them, he is entitled to a reasonable opportunity of examining deterioration necessarily incidental to the course of transit will fall on the goods.
+16) Buyer not bound to return rejected goods (Section 43):

 - them in order to ascertain whether they are in conformity with the contract. - 15) Liability of buyer for neglecting/refusing to take delivery of goods (Sec.
+44):

-44): - When the seller is ready and willing to deliver the goods and requests the buyer to take delivery, and the buyer does not within a reasonable time after such request take delivery of the goods, he becomes liable to the seller for any loss occasioned by his neglect or refusal to take delivery, and also for a reasonable charge for the care and custody of the goods. - 16) Buyer not bound to return rejected goods (Section 43): Unless otherwise agreed, where goods are delivered to the buyer and he refuses to accept them, having the right so to do, he is not bound to return them to the seller, but it is sufficient if he intimates to the seller delivery of the goods does not amount to acceptance of them.
+When the seller is ready and willing to deliver the goods and requests the buyer to take delivery, and the buyer does not within a reasonable time after such request take delivery of the goods, he becomes liable to the seller for any loss occasioned by his neglect or refusal to take delivery, and also for a reasonable charge for the care and custody of buver has taken the